bcrowell/dorcas/README.md

 * characters - An array of arrays, each of which is of the form [script name,(lowercase|uppercase|both),string].
           If the third element is present, it is taken as a list of characters to search for.
-          Otherwise, we search for every plain letter of the alphabet in this script.
+          If the list is not specified and the verb is ocr, then we search for every letter of the alphabet that is in this script and case and is included in the given .set file.
+          If the list is not specified and the verb is seed, then we do the entire alphabet.
           In the case of Greek, a short list of accented characters is automatically included as well, but most such characters need to be specified by hand in a separate run.
           Default: [["latin","lowercase"]]